 Note that there are some preferences specific to the Submit Tool in RV.
 These are accessible in the Shotgun web UI, from the Site Preferences Admin page.

-Alternatively, you could use the Screening Room App.
+Alternatively, you could use the SG Review App.
 See “What’s the difference between SG Review and Screening Room?” for more details.

 Some studios also create their own submit tools utilizing Shotgun's Python API, which can handle both uploading media for web streaming and populating the path fields for RV playback.
 You can also use the Toolkit submission tools to create Versions with both types of media.